-- 3.B.26 For Emission Point AA-900, the permittee shall comply with the following emission limitations: - (a) Nitrogen Oxides (NOx): 25 ppm at fifteen percent (15%) oxygen when the combustion turbine is in operation and 54 ppm at 15% oxygen when the heat recovery steam generating (HRSG) unit operates independent of the combustion turbine. - (b) Sulfur Dioxide (SO2): burn no fuels that contain total potential sulfur emissions in excess of 0.060 pounds per MMBTU heat input.
+- 3.B.23 For Emission Point AA-900, the permittee shall comply with the following emission limitations: - (a) Nitrogen Oxides (NO_X): 25 part per million (ppm) at fifteen (15) percent oxygen when the combustion turbine is in operation and 54 ppm at 15% oxygen when the heat recovery steam generating (HRSG) unit operates independent of the combustion turbine. - (b) Sulfur Dioxide (SO2): burn no fuels that contain total potential sulfur emissions in excess of 0.060 pounds per MMBTU (lb/MMBTU) heat input.

-The permittee shall operate and maintain the combustion turbine in a manner consistent with good air pollution control practices for minimizing emissions at all times including during start-up, shutdown, and malfunction.
+The permittee shall operate and maintain the combustion turbine in a manner consistent with good air pollution control practices for minimizing emissions at all times (including during periods of start-up, shutdown, and malfunction).